Practical Action uses technology to challenge poverty in developing countries

 By doing this each year we help over a million people break out of the cycle of poverty ... for good.

-Through projects on the ground in 13 countries, we improve the lives of over a million people every year.
+Through projects on the ground, we improve the lives of over a million people every year.

 We want to change as many lives as possible, by sharing our knowledge and experience.

-Our Consulting and Publishing services reach development professionals in over 45 countries across the world, and technical information service Practical Answers offers free resources directly to those who need it most.
+Our Consulting and Publishing services reach development professionals around the world, and our technical information service Practical Answers offers free resources directly to those who need it most.

 We have big ideas that can change lives - but our own projects can only reach the people we work with directly.